Colonel Patrick Ogilvie of Inchmartine1

 Last Edited=29 Jan 2011

-General Sir David Baird of Newbyth, 1st Bt. was born on 6 December 1757.1 He was the son of William Baird and Alicia Johnston.1 He married Anne Preston Menzies Campbell Preston, daughter of Major Patrick Preston, Younger of Valleyfield, on 4 August 1810.1 He died on 18 August 1829 at age 71, without issue.1
+General Sir David Baird of Newbyth, 1st Bt. was born on 6 December 1757.1 He was the son of William Baird, 5th of Newbyth and Alicia Johnston.1 He married Anne Preston Menzies Campbell Preston, daughter of Major Patrick Preston, Younger of Valleyfield, on 4 August 1810.1 He died on 18 August 1829 at age 71, without issue.1

 He fought in the Battle of Seringapatam on 4 May 1799, where he headed the storming party.1 He fought in the capture of the Cape of Good Hope, where he was the Commander-in-Chief.1 He fought in the bombardment of Copenhagen.1 He was created 1st Baronet Baird, of Newbyth, co.
-Haddington [U.K.] on 13 April 1809, with a special remainder to his elder brother and his heirs.1 He gained the rank of Colonel in the service of the 24th Foot.1 He fought in the Retreat to Corunna, where he lost an arm.1 He gained the rank of General in the service of the 24th Foot.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 He was invested as a Privy Counsellor (P.C.).1
+Haddington [U.K.] on 13 April 1809, with a special remainder to his elder brother and his heirs.1 He gained the rank of Colonel in the 24th Foot.1 He fought in the Retreat to Corunna, where he lost an arm.1 He gained the rank of General in the 24th Foot.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 He was appointed Privy Counsellor (P.C.)1

 Citations